MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 To set the Active Directory Admin value in the SQL MI, follow these steps:

+>[!Note]
-To perform the below steps, you need to be the Global Admin/Privileged Role Admin of the subscription:
+>You must have the Global Admin/Privileged Role Admin of the subscription.

-For more information, see [Directory Readers role in Azure Active Directory for Azure SQL](/azure/azure-sql/database/authentication-aad-directory-readers-role?view=azuresql&preserve-view=true).
+For more information on Directory Readers role, see  [Directory Readers role in Azure Active Directory for Azure SQL](/azure/azure-sql/database/authentication-aad-directory-readers-role?view=azuresql&preserve-view=true).

 1. Open the SQL MI.
 Under **Settings**, select **Active Directory admin**.
      :::image type="Active directory admin" source="media/create-operations-manager-managed-instance/active-directory-admin.png" alt-text="Screenshot of Active directory admin.":::